datreant/.github.io/index.md

 ---
 #[**datreant**]({{site.baseurl}})
 is a project that seeks to make organic exploration and storage of complex scientific data easier to do.
-It is also a Python library build around **Treants**: Python objects that also have a persistent representation in the filesystem as directory trees, the fundamental data structure of scientific research.
+It is also a Python library built around **Treants**: Python objects that also have a persistent representation in the filesystem as directory trees, the fundamental data structure of scientific research.